yerus1/DSA/README.md

-# Data Structures and Algorithms
+# Project Name
+DSA & ALGI

+## Description
-A personal initiative to sharpen problem-solving skills, strengthen core understanding of data structures and algorithms, and prepare for coding interviews and top-tier software engineering roles.
-This repository documents thought processes, key learnings, and optimizations as part of a continuous growth journey
+This project is a personal initiative to enhance my problem-solving skills, build a strong foundation in data structures and algorithms, and prepare for coding interviews and high-impact software engineering roles.
+Along the way, I document my thought process, key learnings, and performance optimizations to track progress and reinforce continuous improvement

-Technologies: [Java,Postgresql,Python]
+## Technologies
+[Java, Spring Boot, SQL, React]

+## Code Snippet
 ```java
 @Service
 public class InventoryService {